UtsavRatna/Loan-Repayment-Prediction/ReadME.md

+# Loan Repayment Prediction

-# A Notebook for predicting whether a user will repay a loan or not
+A Notebook for predicting whether a user will repay a loan or not

 - Uses Logistic Regression for classification
 - USes Dummy dataset